Permit name

 The license covers brewing, steaming, espresso preparation, syrup handling, and cold-holding for dairy.
 Oregon uses a class-based system (Class I through Class IV) where Class IV is the most restrictive and applies to the highest-risk operations.

 Espresso falls into Class IV in some counties because of the live steam, the hot water under pressure, and the on-board prepared-food character of the menu.
 Multnomah County is the most prominent example.
-Knowing which class applies before you apply is the single most important decision in Oregon.
+Knowing which class applies before you apply is the call to get right before you touch the Oregon paperwork.

 How much a coffee cart permit costs in Oregon